roosvangreevenbroek/roosvangreevenbroek.github.io/content/projects/correctbook/index.md

   </template>
   <template v-slot:body>
     <p>
     To find out what the tool should or should not contain, we conducted five interviews and tested comparable services (e.g. Hema, Fotofabriek, Greetz etc.) with the interviewees.
-During the test the interviewees were asked to personalize a Hema notebook or Greetz card and to think out loud while performing their tasks.
+During the test the interviewees were asked to personalise a Hema notebook or Greetz card and to think out loud while performing their tasks.
 Through observation of their behaviour, asking what, how, which, why questions and making notes, we got some early insights.
     </p>
     <ul>
         <li>